nimbella/command-sets/aws/README.md

      Replace `#general` with the slack channel you've added to commander.

-   - Run `/nc task_rate awsbill 1 minute` to set your task rate
+   - Run `/nc task_rate awsbill 1 hour` to set your task rate

-     This sets the task to run every minute.
+     This sets the task to run every hour.
 Learn more [here](https://nimbella.com/resources-commander/guide#view-or-set-the-task-rate).

+     **Note**: AWS charges \$0.01 for each request made to AWS Cost Explorer API.
+So please keep that in mind while setting the task rate.

    - Run `/nc task_start awsbill`